 So, the kids are around me, oohing and aahing at my “radio”, but Johnny Know-it-all is not having it.
 “That’s not a radio!” he says.
 Damn it.
 “Yes, it is!”
 I retort.
 “Prove it!” he jeers.
 I’ve got the crowd.
 I don’t want to lose them, but Tommy has me cornered.
 It’s put up or shut up time.
 I’m screwed, but I’m a fighter.
 I turn my head to one side, and out of the corner of my mouth, the corner that’s “hidden”, I start singing, in amateur ventriloquist fashion, “Born free…As free as the wind blows…As free as the grass grows…” I lose the crowd, with every note, until no one is left, except one kid, too little to know any better.
 I did my best, but I did not best, Johnny Know-it-all.

 My alpha moment may have alluded me, but I was beginning to tap into my creativity.

 Like Elsa, the lion cub, raised by beautiful blonde people, then released into the wild, I, too, was as free as the morning tide, and there was no need to hide.
 Except that side of my mouth where the song from the “radio” was coming out.

-Since then, I’ve had my share of victories, my alpha moments, all of them due to a spirit of exploration, resourcefulness, and imagination.
+Since then, I’ve had some victories, alpha moments, and all of them were due to a spirit of exploration, resourcefulness, and imagination.